IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 # Boost your engine!

-As an alternative to the CLI, you can also use the OpenWhisk UI, esp. the visual code editor, to work with OpenWhisk’s basic entities, i.e. to create actions, triggers, rules, and sequences.
-Hence, let’s learn how to work with the OpenWhisk UI.
+As an alternative to the CLI, you can also use the OpenWhisk UI, esp. the visual code editor, to work with OpenWhisk's basic entities, i.e. to create actions, triggers, rules, and sequences.
+Hence, let's learn how to work with the OpenWhisk UI.

 ## Getting started with the OpenWhisk UI